 35,000 32,500 Alaska miles via Virgin.

-Quite a few people have used this as a way to get more bang for their Starpoints but I don’t believe that this conversion to Alaska via Virgin America make that much sense if one has enough Marriott Rewards or Starpoints to do Travel Package redemptions (read more here).
+Quite a few people have used this as a way to get more bang for their Starpoints but I don’t believe that this conversion to Alaska via Virgin America make that much sense if one has enough Marriott Rewards or Starpoints to redeem for Travel Package redemptions (read more here).

-90,000 Starpoints (270,000 Marriott Rewards points) gets you one week Marriott category 1 – 5 and 120,000 miles with many of the partners.
+90,000 Starpoints (270,000 Marriott Rewards points) gets you one week at a Marriott category 1 – 5 property and 120,000 miles with many of their partner airlines.
 Due to the Marriott and United Rewards Plus partnership the standard Mileage Plus transfer is 132,000 miles.
-Both United and American Airlines have offered bonuses (once or twice a year) for conversion their respective programs from hotel programs including Marriott.
+Both United and American Airlines have offered bonuses (once or twice a year) for converting to their respective programs from hotel programs including Marriott.

 I value both American and United miles higher than Alaska ones due to better ability to combine partners for awards (you cannot mix and match with Alaska) and routing options for worldwide travel.
-Alaska plan may suit those well that only travel between North America and select international destinations, however.
+Alaska’s Mileage Plan plan may suit those well that only travel between North America and select international destinations, however.